 Are you alone during the day?
 Would you like to spend time with others?
 Would you like to learn new skills?

 Whether you live by yourself or you stay by yourself when your family goes to work, you don't have to be alone.
-If you attend a daytime program you can have fun, learn and be with others.
-You may also get needed help with some tasks, such as taking medicine.
+If you attend a daytime program, sometimes called adult day care, you can have fun, learn and be with others.
+You also may get help with some tasks, such as taking medicine.